Monobloc engine

-A monobloc or en bloc engine is an internal-combustion piston engine some of whose major components (such as cylinder head, cylinder block, or crankcase) are formed, usually by casting, as a single integral unit, rather than being assembled later.
+Monobloc refers to a component that is made in one block or casting.
+A monobloc engine or en bloc engine is an internal-combustion piston engine some of whose major components (such as cylinder head, cylinder block, or crankcase) are formed, usually by casting, as a single integral unit, rather than being assembled later.
 This has the advantages of improving mechanical stiffness, and improving the reliability of the sealing between them.

 Monobloc techniques date back to the beginnings of the internal combustion engine.
-Use of the term has changed over time, usually to address the most pressing mechanical problem affecting the engines of its day.
+Use of this term has changed over time, usually to address the most pressing mechanical problem affecting the engines of its day.
 There have been three distinct uses of the technique: